AdobeDocs/adobeio-events/sdk/sdk_journaling.md

 ## Get Events Observable from Journal

 Polling the journal for events and taking action on each event such as mapping, transformations, and filtering are some common functionalities that are most useful using the Journaling API.

-This method encapsulates all of the complexities of fetching events by following the `link.next` and `retry-After` headers while you can focus on implementing the business logic of taking action on receiving events.
+This method encapsulates all of the complexities of fetching events by following the `link.next` and `retry-After` headers while you can focus on implementing the business logic of taking action on receiving events (and as mentioned in our [Journaling API documentation](../api/journaling_api.md#fetching-the-next-batch-of-newer-events-from-the-journal), utilizing this link it is **strongly recommended**).

 #### Method